fwouts/ferns/README.md

 ## Dependencies

-This package doesn't have any runtime dependencies, other than the Roboto font.
+This package doesn't have any runtime dependencies, other than the Roboto font (which you can override).
 Note that the font should be loaded before you render.

 ## Acknowledgements